triwav/roku-test-automation/README.md

 Roku Test Automation (RTA from here on out) helps with automating functional tests for Roku devices.
 It has quite a bit more capabilities than [Roku's first party option](https://developer.roku.com/docs/developer-program/dev-tools/automated-channel-testing/automated-testing-overview.md) and does not require a Go server in the middle to convert ECP commands.

+## Contributing & Getting Help

+There is always more things that we would like to add than we have time for.
+If you would like to help contribute the best spot to reach out is in the [Roku Developers Slack](https://join.slack.com/t/rokudevelopers/shared_invite/zt-4vw7rg6v-NH46oY7hTktpRIBM_zGvwA).
+(We're in the #rta channel).
+If you are having trouble getting RTA working feel free to reach out there as well.
+If you see an issue or would like to see something added then feel free to [create a new Github Issue](https://github.com/triwav/roku-test-automation/issues/new)

 ## v2.0 Changes

 Some incompatibility changes were made in v2.0.
 These include: